griffinulsh/IBM_Data_Science_Certificate_Program/README.md

 - We also explored advanced visualizations, including waffle charts, word clouds, regression plots, and interactive maps with markers and choropleth maps.

 - We used libraries like Matplotlib, Seaborn, and Folium to gain hands-on experience with data visualization in Python.

+### Course 9: Machine Learning with Python

+- In this course, we described various types of Machine Learning algorithms and when to use them.

+- We compared and contrasted linear classification methods, including multiclass prediction, support vector machines, and logistic regression.

+- We wrote Python code to implement various classification techniques, including K-Nearest Neighbors (KNN), decision trees, and regression trees.

+- We evaluated the results from simple linear, non-linear, and multiple regression on a dataset using evaluation metrics.

 ## How to Use: